Geoff Clark (politician) facts for kids

 Clark was born in August 1952 and raised by his grandmother, Alice, in an Aboriginal community in western Victoria.

 He was a keen boxer, boxing in Jimmy Sharman's tent when it came to Warrnambool.
-Aged 20, Clark moved to Western Australia and, until he was 26 worked as a builder's labourer and gardener.
-He also played Australian rules football for West Australian Football League (WAFL) clubs Claremont and Subiaco.
+At age 20 Clark moved to Western Australia and until he was 26 he worked as a builder's labourer and as a gardener; he also played Australian rules football for West Australian Football League (WAFL) clubs Claremont and Subiaco.
 Clark also represented Norwood Football Club in the South Australian National Football League (SANFL) for three games in 1978.

 Political career

-In December 1996, Clark was elected to the Aboriginal and Torres Strait Islander Commission (ATSIC) board as the native title spokesman.
-In December 1999, he became the first chairperson of ATSIC to be elected to that position.
-He served two terms in that position before the organisation was disbanded in 2004.
+In December 1996 Clark was elected to the Aboriginal and Torres Strait Islander Commission (ATSIC) board as the Native Title spokesman.
+In December 1999 he became the first chairperson of ATSIC to be elected to that position.
+Clark served two terms in this position before the organisation was disbanded in 2004.
 Clark's tenure was increasingly overshadowed by allegations of misconduct and ongoing criminal proceedings against him.

 In August 2003, Clark was suspended as ATSIC chairperson by the Indigenous Affairs Minister, Amanda Vanstone.
-The suspension was later overturned in court.
+The suspension was later overruled in court.
 In 2004, the Howard government abolished ATSIC.

 Court proceedings

 .....
-In 2002, McGuiness and Carol Stingel launched separate civil cases against him.
+McGuiness and Carol Stingel launched separate civil cases against Clark in 2002.

-In 2003, it emerged that ATSIC had agreed to allocate $45,000 to fund Clark's legal defence relating to a pub brawl at which he was present.
-Nineteen charges were initially filed, with all but "riotous behaviour" and "obstructing police" being eventually dropped.
-Clark was convicted on both at his first trial, with the riotous behaviour charge later dismissed on appeal.
+In 2003 it emerged that ATSIC had agreed to allocate $45,000 to fund Clark's legal defence relating to a pub brawl where he was present.
+Nineteen charges were initially filed, with all but 'riotous behaviour' and 'obstructing police' eventually dropped.
+Clark was convicted on both in his first trial, with the riotous behaviour charge later dismissed on appeal.

-In February 2007, Clark appealed against the findings of the jury in the Stingel matter.
-His notice of appeal alleged the verdict was "perverse", that the trial judge misdirected the jury regarding failures to call corroborative witnesses on the part of the complainant, that the trial judge erred in ruling against the admission of certain evidence, and that the fairness of the trial process had been compromised by pre-trial publicity.
+In February 2007 Clark appealed the findings of the jury in the Stingel matter.
+His notice of appeal alleged the verdict to be 'perverse', that the trial judge misdirected the jury regarding failures to call corroborative witnesses on the part of the complainant, that the trial judge erred in ruling against the admission of certain evidence, and that the fairness of the trial process had been compromised by pre-trial publicity.
 In December 2007 he lost his appeal against the damages awarded against him.
-Clark never paid the $20,000 compensation to Stingel and, as of 2013, owed more than $300,000 to her lawyers.
+Clark never paid the $20,000 compensation to Stingel and as of 2013 owed more than $300,000 to her lawyers.
 Although Clark declared bankruptcy in 2009, which was extended by five years in June 2012, he made an unsuccessful $1.25 million bid in June 2013 for a hotel in Warrnambool.

 See also